Need more information? See the answers to some of the most common questions below.

 Public reporting for this collection of information is estimated to average 30 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Service Information Clearance Officer, U.S. Fish and Wildlife Service, 5275 Leesburg Pike, MS: BPHC, Falls Church, VA 22041-3803, or via email at Info_Coll@fws.gov.
 Please do not send your completed application to this address.

 Do you still have questions?
 If so, give us a call at the office!
 Call (318) 574-2664 and dial 0 to speak with an available staff member.
-Our office hours are Monday-Friday, 8 am to 4 pm, with the exception of Federal Holidays.
+Our office hours are Tuesday-Thursday, 8:00 am to 3:30 pm, with the exception of Federal Holidays.
 We will be happy to assist you!